SpinbitZ/SpinbitZ/site-rebuild/docs/implementation/development/ttdd-system.md

 - All acceptance criteria met
 - Code reviewed and approved
 - Documentation updated
-- GitHub Issue marked as ready for closure
+- Task marked as completed
 - **WAIT for explicit commit request from user**

 ### 7. Commit (ONLY after explicit user request)